 As I prepare my own mug of strong coffee, I ask litre-of-espresso-man for directions to the fishbowl.
 He smiles knowingly (let-us-say-a-prayer for those less fortunate than us) then points north.
 I know its north because I can see Tribeca through distant windows.

-Although the grey, black and white décor is forgettable, the view outside the 15 foot high windows is terrific, though depressing.
-Metro News is right: today traffic congestion is general in the tri-state area.
+The view outside the 15 foot high windows is terrific, if somewhat depressing.
+Metro News got it right: because of construction today traffic congestion is general in the tri-state area.
 As I approach the northern windows I can see cars flow ever so slowly along highway 278 in Brooklyn and a mirror image of the BQE traffic jam on the FDR.
 The Brooklyn Bridge, joining the two highways, looks like a still-life.
-On the west side I see cars crawling north along the Hudson in a slow-down that probably stretches to the Tappan Zee Bridge.
+On the west side I see cars crawling north alongside the Hudson River, caught in a jam that probably stretches to the Tappan Zee Bridge.
 In the far west I imagine that I can see the Meadowlands through a fog of roads, smog and airplanes.

 The fishbowl is a square glass-enclosed room on the first isle beside the north windows.
-Its an after thought architecturally – it has no structure behind its temporary walls.
-It is enclosed for security reasons: inside there are direct telecommunications connections to a dozen different exchanges on four continents, as well as a high-bandwidth pipe to our trading floor on the 37th floor.
-[The security concern is more that someone will trip and unplug a key computer in the middle of a batch, than hack something with a stolen password.]
+It is an after-thought architecturally – it has no structure behind its temporary walls.
+It is enclosed for security reasons: inside there are direct telecommunications connections to a dozen different exchanges on four continents, as well as a high-bandwidth connection to our trading floor.

 I enter noticed but not commented on.